faraz9993/Active_Reactive_Parameter_Script_Deployment_Using_Jenkins/README.md

 6. AnsiColor

-Jenkins user on the server must have aws credentials configured.

-su - jenkins
+> Jenkins user on the server must have aws credentials configured: su - jenkins aws configure
-aws configure

-SSH must be installed on the EC2 instance using Jenkins Server.
+SSH must be configured with the EC2 instance using Jenkins user.
 ```

 ### So, first of all, create a pipeline > go to configuration > Select "This project is parameterised"